perkinsjr/Flue-with-Unkey/DEPLOY.md

 Flue's Node.js target produces a plain Hono server.
 That means it runs anywhere Node runs, but Unkey Deploy gives you a few things you'd otherwise wire up by hand:

 - **Multi-region** — your agent runs in every region you select, with traffic routed to the nearest healthy instance.
-- **Sentinel at the edge** — drop in API key auth, rate limiting, and IP rules in front of `/agents/*` without touching your agent code.
+- **Sentinel** — drop in API key auth, rate limiting, and IP rules in front of `/agents/*` without touching your agent code.
 - **Preview environments per branch** — every PR gets its own URL, so you can test agent changes against real traffic before promoting.
 - **Instant rollbacks** — previous deployments stay warm; reverting is one click, no rebuild.